 Mileage/Meal Reimbursement Rates

-Effective with the travel starting January 1, 2013, the mileage reimbursement rate for University travel increased to 56.5 cents per mile.
+Effective with the travel starting January 1, 2017, the mileage reimbursement rate for University travel is 53.5 cents per mile.
 Please follow this table when submitting your travel requests and expense accounts:

 |Travel Dates||Mileage Reimbursement Rate|